 Great news - for a casserole like this, you probably don't need to serve a side dish!
 I intentionally packed this recipe with veggies to help bulk it up AND provide a more well-rounded meal, so you don't really need to do more cooking.

-More delicious casserole recipes
+More delicious gluten free casserole recipes

-Did you try this recipe?
+Did you try this can-free tater tot casserole recipe?
 I'd love to hear what you think!
-Comment below or tag me on Instagram.
+Please leave a comment and rating or tag me on Instagram - I appreciate your feedback.

 Print📖 Recipe